PureCycle Technologies, Inc. Investors: Company Investigated by the Portnoy Law Firm

 Investors can contact the law firm at no cost to learn more about recovering their losses

-LOS ANGELES, May 07, 2021 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises PureCycle Technologies, Inc. investors ("PureCycle" or the "Company") (NASDAQ: PCT) investors that the firm has initiated an investigation into possible securities fraud, and may file a class action on behalf of investors.
+LOS ANGELES, May 11, 2021 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises PureCycle Technologies, Inc. ("PureCycle" or the "Company") (NASDAQ: PCT) investors that the firm has initiated an investigation into possible securities fraud, and may file a class action on behalf of investors.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 310-692-8883 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors’ options for pursuing claims to recover their losses.